carias-rh/lx-toolbox/README.md

 - [geckodriver](https://github.com/mozilla/geckodriver/releases) and/or [Chromedriver](https://chromedriver.chromium.org/downloads) under `/usr/bin/`

-Run the setup playbook that will install the requirements and wrapper scripts to create the labs:
+Run the `setup.yml` playbook that will install the requirements and wrapper scripts to create the labs:
 ```
 $ ansible-playbook playbooks/setup.yml -K
 ```

 ### SSO for Associates
-As you may have seen, the setup.yml playbook generated a `secret` that we will use to create our SSO token.
+As you may have seen, the `setup.yml` playbook generated a `secret` that we will use to create our SSO token.
 ```
-$ dd if=/dev/random bs=1M count=1 status=none | shasum | cut -b 1-40

 TASK [Use this secret string to create your token.redhat.com] *************************************************************************************************************************************************************************************************************************************************************
 ok: [localhost] => {
     "generated_secret.stdout": "4439be1a......................bc2d3ec263"
 }
+...output omitted...
 ```

-Fill in the `playbooks/vars/credentials.yml` file with your rol.redhat.com username.
+Fill in the `playbooks/vars/credentials.yml` file with your `rol.redhat.com` username.
 Vault-encrypt this file is recommended:
 ```
 username: "yourusername"	                        # without @redhat.com
-pin: "yourpin" 		                                # corresponding to the created token at token.redhat.com
 secret: "4439be1a......................bc2d3ec263"      # OTP Key to generate the SSO token
+pin: "yourpin" 		                                # PIN for the OTP Key
 ```

 Go to `token.redhat.com` with the VPN activated to create the new token with the given secret.
-Uncheck the "Generate OTP Key on the Server" box and paste there your secret.
+Uncheck the "Generate OTP Key on the Server" box, paste there your secret and chose a PIN.

 ![image](https://user-images.githubusercontent.com/80515069/177427661-7a1d9c81-ad96-485c-a31a-376e7dc3c1e5.png)